PROGrand/opencv-fast-ft2/README.md

 Text rendering using Freetype2(+ Cache) directly, instead of (unsupported?) opencv-freetype module.
 Freetype2Impl renders text into cv::Mat of type CV_8UC4 (RGBA).
 Alpha channel guided by font.
-Example text wrapping and converting of cv:Mat to Android Bitmap is provided.
+Example of simple text wrapping and converting of cv:Mat to Android Bitmap is provided.
 Kotlin Coroutines are used intensively.
 For time sensitive tasks.

 ## Requirements: